A3 – Chassis No 3

 It is quite an achievement to become 100 years old.
-If it is one of our senior citizens, then they can expect a telegram from the Queen and probably a birthday party with friends and family in attendance.
-A wonderful long established Royal tradition dating back over 100 years which was started by King George V in 1917.
-It doesn’t however recognise the 100th birthdays of motor cars, (even ones that are British nationals!) but the AMHT can certainly throw a good party and so a regal commemoration of our own was launched.
+If it is one of our senior citizens, then they can expect a telegram from the Queen and probably a birthday party.
+Her Majesty doesn’t however recognise the 100th birthday of motor cars, (even ones that are British nationals!) but the AMHT can certainly throw a good party and so a regal commemoration of our own was launched.

-Back in 1921 Bamford and Martin Ltd. were working hard in their Abingdon Road workshops in Kensington on their third prototype Aston Martin and laid down chassis No.3.
-With a 1500cc 38hp side-valve engine, a two-seater sports body, artillery wheels and a mechanical specification which didn’t include front brakes.
-Chassis No.3 enjoyed a very active few years as factory prototype and achieved 86.2mph at Brooklands in the hands of Bertie Kensington-Moir to take several light car records and a 1922 win at the Kop Hill Climb.
+Back in 1921 Bamford and Martin Ltd. were working on their third prototype Aston Martin and laid down chassis No.3 with a 1500cc 38hp side-valve engine, a two-seater sports body, artillery wheels and a mechanical specification which didn’t include front brakes.
+Chassis No.3 enjoyed a very active few years as a factory prototype and achieved 86.2mph at Brooklands in the hands of Bertie Kensington-Moir to take several light car records and a 1922 win at the Kop Hill Climb.
 Sold off by the factory in 1923 the car was registered XN 2902 and given the chassis number 1918.
 It continued to be campaigned with enthusiasm before disappearing into obscurity as so many old cars do.
-According to the DVLA records there were plenty of owners in the next 80-odd years until obtained by the AMHT in 2002 and subsequently restored.
+According to the DVLA records there were plenty of owners in the next 80-odd years until it was obtained by the AMHT in 2002 and subsequently restored.
 Now commonly known as A3, the car is the jewel in the AMHT’s collection.

-The AMHT is a public educational charity so in addition to celebrating A3’s 100th anniversary it was important that the event raised funds (particularly given A3’s recent expenses) and that it met its charitable goals with an educational element.
+The AMHT is a public educational charity so, in addition to celebrating A3’s 100th anniversary, it was important that the event raised funds and that the AMHT met its charitable goals with an educational element.
 We wanted the Festival cars to be parked by era, so models with similar technology would be presented together and a physical account of the design and expertise of each era would be displayed.
 A guided walk-through Aston Martin’s history with information about how to understand the cars in each era carpark would provide the educational element, starting with A3 and ending with the latest products from Aston Martin.
 This timeline was given further provenance with displays from the Lagonda Club and Tickford Owners Club.

 As an additional attraction various Aston Martin specialists were invited to take a trade stand and further strengthen the event showcasing their expertise in all areas from restoration, parts and servicing, accessories, and memorabilia.

-It is hard to pick specific highlights but there was something for everyone to see, whatever your interest in Aston Martin.
+It is hard to pick specific highlights but there was something for everyone to see, whatever their interest in Aston Martin.
 The pre-war era carpark featured a fabulous line up on the front row with side-valve 1926 sitting next to LM1, LM2 and LM3 all together – when did that last happen?
 Both Red Dragon and the Black Car Speed Models finished the pre-war line-up.
-The Feltham carpark featured every road car from Two Litre Sports to Mark II.
-This Two Litre Sports can officially be called a DB1 as it was built after DB2 production had begun and was always referred to as a DB1!
+The Feltham carpark featured every road car from Two Litre Sports to DB Mark III.
 The Newport Pagnell 6 Cylinder, V8 and the DB7 parking areas all featured Zagato bodied examples.

 We were delighted to see great displays from our friends at both the Lagonda Club and the Tickford Owners Club whose cars form an important part of the wider Aston Martin story.